cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/migrating-applications.md

 Make sure DNS record for the failover group is populated

-### 8. Put the primary application in to maintenance mode
+### 8. Put the primary application into maintenance mode

 - Go to the overview page for application `A`
 - Click on *Network Settings*